ramflorez/Password-Generator/README.md

 # Password-Generator
+CSS  and JS files were linked to the HTML root file.
-Use of Java Script to create a password generator.
+The Java Script file was used to create a password generator.
 First, I created arrays with the different characters required by the password.
 Then, I created functions for the lenght of the password >8 characters, but <129 characters.
-Next, I created variables for the types of characters: Lower and upper case, numerical, and special characters.
+Next, I created variables for the confirmation of the types of characters: Lower and upper case, numerical, and special characters.
+After this, I entered conditonals for every set of characters required in the passwords adding alerts if one of the requirements is not included.
+I also added functions to generate password with local variables for possible, guaranteed and possible character adding a conditional to add the different set of characters to the possible characters upon user input.
+A for loop ensure the inlcusion of all types of characters throghout the length of the password. results were transformed into string.
+A addEventListener generates the button.
+In the CSS file, I added atributes like font family, color and size, backgrund color, borders, padding, etc to all classes (divs). this is the url to the git hub pages.